patbec/Sinedo/README.md

 sudo yum install -y ./sinedo.<version>.rpm
 ```

-**Recommended:** To run the application with limited privileges, open the service file with the command `sudo nano /etc/systemd/system/sinedo.service` and enter the value `User=youruser` with your user name after a new line behind `[Service]`.
+**Recommended:** To run the application with limited privileges, open the service file with the command `systemctl edit sinedo` and enter the value `User=youruser` with your user name.
 Enter the command `systemctl daemon-reload` to complete the process.
 This will run the application as a normal user with limited privileges.
 Additionally, for safety, this application should not run with administrator privileges. ([Click here for an example](https://github.com/patbec/Sinedo/wiki/Service-File))

 ```
 # Enable autostart